bdowdell/flask_pyseistuned/README.md

  * Debugger PIN: xxx-xxx-xxx
 ```
 This means that the web app is running!
 Click the link and it will open in your default web browser.

+### 7) Run unit tests
+This project uses the Python unittest package to run automated unit tests.
+To run the tests, run the command after
+setting the environmental variables above:

+`$ flask test`

+If all the tests pass, each test should be followed by "...
+OK" with a final "OK" at the end.